troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 :::

 :::{tip} Checkpoint
 A vicuña is going clockwise around a circle that is centred at the origin of an $xy$ coordinate system that is in the plane of the circle.
 The vicuña runs faster and faster around the circle.
-In which direction does its acceleration vector point just as the vicu\~na is at the point where the circle intersects the positive $y$ axis?
+In which direction does its acceleration vector point just as the vicuña is at the point where the circle intersects the positive $y$ axis?
 1. In the negative $y$ direction.
 2. In the positive $y$ direction.
 3. A combination of the positive $y$ and positive $x$ directions.